M-153 (Michigan highway): History

 Ford Road was named for William Ford, father of automobile pioneer Henry Ford.
 The elder Ford was born in Ireland and settled in Dearborn Township in 1847.
 William's carpentry business lead him around to regional businesses and neighbors, traveling the area until he took up the family business of farming after marriage to Mary Litogot.
 They settled on a farm near the intersection of modern-day Ford Road and Greenfield Avenue; this farm was Henry's birthplace in 1863.
 Settling into his family life, William started serving the local community.
 He was a road commissioner, school board member and a justice of the peace.
 In honor of his accomplishments, Ford Road was named in his honor before his death in March 1905.

 Ford Road remained in township jurisdiction until August 29, 1924, when it was transferred to Wayne County control.
 It was transferred to state control on December 2, 1930.
 The Michigan State Highway Department designated it M-153 upon transfer to their responsibility.
 The highway designation was determined to continue west of the county line into Washtenaw County as a northerly bypass of Ann Arbor, but the segment between Canton Center Road and US 12 on Plymouth Road was not built at the time.
 The first extension west was finished in 1933 from the county line to Napier Road.
 The road was widened into a major thoroughfare between Detroit and Ann Arbor in 1934, to relieve congestion on Michigan Avenue.
 The highway bypass of Ann Arbor was cancelled by 1935, leaving the western terminus at US 12 (Plymouth Road).

 Construction of a northerly freeway bypass of Ann Arbor along M-14 to M-153 was completed by 1965.
 A second freeway section was built between Ford Road at Frains Lake Road to the contemporary end of the M-14 freeway.
 This second freeway was assigned as part of M-153 and the former routing along Ford Road west to Plymouth Road was removed from the state trunkline highway system.
-A reconstruction project along M-153 in 1973 was completed, bringing the highway up to expressway standards.
-Several interchanges were built along the segment starting west of the M-39 (Southfield Freeway) to I-94 in Dearborn.
+A reconstruction project along M-153 in Dearborn in 1973 was completed, bringing that section of the highway up to expressway standards.
+Several interchanges were built along the segment including Hines Drive, Evergreen Road, M-39 (Southfield Freeway) and Greenfield Road.
 The last extension moved the western terminus in early 1980 when the M-14 freeway was completed, and M-153 was extended along a section of freeway used to connect the previous end of the M-14 freeway to Plymouth Road.